ibexa/documentation-developer/docs/content_management/content_management_guide.md

 ### Content types

 Life gets easier when you have templates to fill in with content.
 Content types are such templates, which editors use to create content items.
-Content types define what Fields are available in the content item.
+Content types define what fields are available in the content item.

 [[= product_name =]] comes with several basic content types, and creating new ones, editing, and deleting them is done by using a visual interface, with no coding skills needed.